Anique01/FoundationsCourse_OdinProject/LandingPage/README.md

 # Landing Page Project

-For this project, I will be creating a landing page based on a design provided by The Odin Project.
-The goal is to replicate the design exactly as shown in the images provided.
-This project will help me practice using HTML and CSS to structure and style a web page that mirrors the provided layout and design.
+This project is part of [The Odin Project's Foundations](https://www.theodinproject.com/lessons/foundations-landing-page) course.
+For this assignment, I'll be creating a landing page based on a provided design, using HTML and CSS.
+The main goal is to put the skills I've learned so far into practice, including structuring content with HTML and styling with CSS.

 ## Project Features

 - Replicating the design using HTML5 and CSS3
 - Implementing layout elements like headers, sections, and footers
-- Following the exact design structure and styling from the provided images
+- Following the design structure and styling from the provided images
 - Using a single stylesheet for all styling
+- Customizing the content with personal images, text, and experimenting with fonts and colors

 ## Design